NSLeoFont/TestCoreFramework/README.md

 # TestCoreFramework

-A reusable framework to share code across apps
+A description of this package.